hafizaliakbarshah/HamedStack.MessageBus/README.md

 ## Introduction

-The Message Bus Library is a lightweight, flexible mediator implementation for .NET applications.
+The Message Bus Library is a lightweight, flexible in-process messaging library for .NET applications.
 It provides a clean approach to implementing the mediator pattern, enabling decoupled communication between components through commands, queries, and events.

 Key features include:
 - Command and query handling with typed responses